 also known as “early voting” or “voting by mail”

-In 2018, the last day you can apply to receive a ballot by mail is May 29 for the Primary and October 30 for the General election.
+In 2020, the last day you can apply to receive a ballot by mail is June 30 for the Primary election.

 Federal Overseas Voting